 - In the morning, lightly flour your counter-top.
 Pull the dough from the bowl and shape the dough by stretching and folding it again.
 Let the dough rest 10 – 15 minutes.
 Line a medium sized bowl with a towel, or use a banneton bowl with linen cover (see photos), and dust heavily with flour.
 Let dough rise in it for 45-60 minutes.

 - Preheat your oven to 450ºF.
-Do not add your Dutch oven or baking pot, it does not get preheated.
+Do not add your Dutch oven or baking pot to the oven, it does not get preheated.
 Cover the dough bowl with a long piece of parchment paper, about 20 inches long, and turn it over onto the countertop (see video).
 Slash the top of the loaf with a lame or sharp serrated knife.
 Gently lower the parchment paper dough into a heavy pot with a tight-fitting lid.
 NOTE: If using a pot with a dark interior cast iron pot, I recommend insulating the bottom with a round silicone sheet underneath the parchment paper.
 You can also place the Dutch Oven pot on a baking sheet.
 This helps the bottom crust of the bread from getting too dark in color.

 - Place the covered pot in the the oven and bake the bread covered for 30 minutes.
 Remove the lid and bake 20 minutes.
 Using oven mitts, carefully remove the bread from the pot.
 Bake it directly on the oven rack for 5-10 minutes to crisp the exterior (if needed).
 To ensure your bread is cooked through you can check the internal temperature.
 It should be 195ºF to 205ºF.